Cinema of Syria: 1920s

-In 1928 was releasedAl-Mutaham al-Bari (The Innocent Suspect), a silent black-and-white feature directed, written, and produced by Rasheed Jalal in collaboration with Ahmed Tello, first Syrian feature film, produced the first Syrian production company, Hermon Film.
+In 1928 Al-Mutaham al-Bari (The Innocent Suspect) was released, a silent black-and-white feature film directed, written, and produced by Rasheed Jalal in collaboration with Ahmed Tello.
+This was the first Syrian feature film, produced by the first Syrian production company, Hermon Film.

 Inspired by the cinematic experiences they had witnessed in local halls, a group of amateurs, including Ayoub Badri, Ahmed Tello, and Muhammad Al-Muradi, envisioned producing Syrian films.
 In 1928, lacking experience and technical knowledge, they collaborated with photographer Rashid Jalal to produce Al-Mutaham al-Bari.
-Using a small cinematography device imported from Germany, the filmmakers produced a film, shot on an 800-meter tape over eight months, which drew inspiration from real incidents during King Faisal's reign, portraying a gang of thieves causing havoc in Damascus.
+Using a small cinematography device imported from Germany, the filmmakers produced a film that was shot on an 800-meter tape over eight months.
+It drew inspiration from real incidents during King Faisal's reign, portraying a gang of thieves causing havoc in Damascus.
 Upon completion, efforts to showcase the film faced a setback when French authorities refused a license due to the inclusion of a Muslim actress, citing concerns from clerics about potential public unrest.
 In response, the filmmakers replaced the actress with a German dancer, re-filming her scenes.

 1930s

 Mustafa Hilal was Syria's first professional actor.
-Internal conflicts led to the dissolution of groundbreaking film company Hermon Film, despite the success of their debut film, Al-Mutaham al-Bari.
-Responding to the burgeoning film industry, Rashid Jalal and Ismail Anzour parted ways to establish the Helios Film company in 1931.
-Collaborating with other investors, their effort aimed to produce Under the Damascus Sky in 1933, involving an Italian photographer and foreign actors and dancer: Tahta Sama' Dimashq (Under the Damascus Sky) was released in 1934.
-Originally planned as a silent film, the creators transitioned to sound cinema influenced by the success of the first Arabic-speaking film, Song of the Heart.
-Technical constraints led to a silent exhibition, marking the end of silent cinema in Syria.
+Internal conflicts led to the dissolution of the film company Hermon Film despite the success of their debut film, Al-Mutaham al-Bari.
+Responding to the growing film industry, Rashid Jalal and Ismail Anzour parted ways to establish the Helios Film company in 1931.
+In 1933 Tahta Sama' Dimashq (Under the Damascus Sky), involving an Italian photographer, foreign actors and dancers was released.
+Because of its boldness and copyright infringement of its musical score, the film was not a commercial success and was overshadowed by the Egyptian musical Hymn of the Heart.

-Complications persisted as French authorities banned Under the Damascus Sky, directed by Ismail Anzour ,who studied filmmaking in Vienna and returned to Syria to work on Syria's second film.
-The film faced challenges for its boldness and copyright infringement of its musical score.
-Despite interventions, the film encountered significant financial setbacks.Their subsequent film, Under the Damascus Sky (1933), struggled commercially, overshadowed by the success of the Egyptian Musical Hymn of the Heart.
+Complications persisted as French authorities banned Under the Damascus Sky, directed by Ismail Anzour, who had studied filmmaking in Vienna and returned home to work on Syria's second film.
 Faced with additional adversity from French authorities, Syrian filmmakers, including Ismail Anzour, explored opportunities in Cairo.

 One noteworthy film from this time is Nedaa al-Wajeb (1937), directed by Ayoub al-Badri.
-This film is the first in Syrian cinema to explicitly mention the Palestinian Cause, addressing the Arab Revolt in Palestine against British occupation.
+This film is the first Syrian movie to explicitly mention the Palestinian Cause, addressing the Arab Revolt in Palestine against British occupation.
 Al-Badri had also directed Al-Muttaham al-Baree.